 What You Need to Know About VOCs and Carpet Care

 Due to the amount of time we spend indoors, indoor air quality (IAQ) is a growing concern for any facility manager.
 In the interest of energy efficiency, buildings are becoming more airtight, so that the air inside any building is re-circulating.
-When much of that circulating air is chemically infused with synthetic materials and VOCs, IAQ is a real issue.
+When much of that circulating air is chemically infused with synthetic materials like carpet and VOCs, IAQ is a real issue.

 What are VOCs?

 VOCs are volatile organic compounds.
 "Volatile" means they are chemicals that evaporate easily at room temperature, and "organic" means they are carbon-based.
 Some may emit odors, but others are odorless.
 While some VOCs are harmless, many are irritants that can result in health issues such as headaches, eye or throat irritation, dizziness and aggravated allergies or asthma.
 Long-term exposure to some particularly harmful VOCs could have more serious health consequences.